sanilb19/receipt-processor-microservice/README.md

 ```
 echo "PORT=8000" > .env
 ```
-_you may set any available port number here_
+_you may set any available port number here, 8000 as default_